-This is Camira's fourth Modern Slavery Transparency Statement issued under the Modern Slavery Act.
-It outlines the steps we take as a business to prevent slavery and human trafficking in our own operations and supply chains.
-We recognise that Modern Slavery is a growing global issue and we understand our responsibility to prevent, mitigate and remediate where necessary, the risks of human trafficking, forced, bonded and child labour and to respect human rights in our operations and our supply chains.
-Our commitment to our customers and stakeholders are very clear; we will always treat people in our business and supply chain fairly.
+Camira's fifth Modern Slavery Transparency Statement outlines the steps we take as a business to prevent slavery and human trafficking in our own operations and supply chains.
+Modern Slavery continues to grow as a global issue, and we understand our responsibility to prevent, mitigate and remediate where necessary, the risks of human trafficking, forced, bonded and child labour and to respect human rights in our operations and our supply chains.
+Our commitment to our customers and stakeholders is very clear; we will always treat people in our business and supply chain fairly.
 We continuously review and improve our practices to ensure that we have the most effective responses to prevent and remediate any negative impact on human rights.